-To start inclusive education system teachers must first understand the demographic of the school.
+To start an inclusive education system, teachers must first understand the demographic of the school.
 Understanding that will help teachers to identify what needs to be changed.

-Questions need to be asked, such as “does the school have any students with disabilities, learning difficulties?” etc, “do we have processes to protect and help them?”, “do we have specialists who understand and champion the removal of barriers to learning?”.
-These questions help in understanding the challenges any school faces.
+Questions need to be asked, such as “Does the school have any students with disabilities and learning difficulties?”, “Do we have processes to protect and help these students?” and “Do we have specialists who understand and champion the removal of barriers to learning?”.
+These questions help in dealing with the challenges any school faces.

 Practicing inclusive education

 It is very important as part of the continual reform cycle that teachers are placed at its heart.
 After all, they are the ones being called upon to deliver the reform.
 This means the teachers own development.

 Earning a Level 3 Award in Education and Training will enable you to master inclusive education in your classroom.